wp-plugins/activecampaign-subscription-forms/readme.txt

 == Screenshots ==

-1. Widget: Entering your ActiveCampaign API connection information
+1. Settings page for ActiveCampaign plugin
-2. Selecting the subscription form to display, and additional settings
+2. Configuring your form settings
-3. Confirmation that your settings have been saved
-4. Settings page
-5. Viewing the subscription form on the public side when using the plugin
-6. Using the [activecampaign] shortcode in a blog post
+3. Using the [activecampaign] shortcode in a blog post
-7. Viewing the output of the [activecampaign] shortcode
+4. Viewing the output of the [activecampaign] shortcode
+5. Adding a form to the sidebar

 == Changelog ==